 Anyone who knows anything about New Orleans knows that you can barely take a step without running into something with a paranormal twist to it.

-This cemetery in Tombstone, AZ, has come to be known simply as Boot Hill.
-The burial ground is certainly not well cared for, and the strange overgrown look about the place only seems to add to the spooky reputation that it has.
+This scary cemetery in Tombstone, AZ, has become known simply as Boothill.
+The burial ground is undoubtedly not well cared for, and the strange overgrown look about the place only seems to add to the spooky reputation.

-Bachelor’s Grove Cemetery in Illinois is not only considered to be one of the most haunted cemeteries in America, but some would go so far as to say that it is one of the most haunted places in the entire world.
+Bachelor’s Grove Cemetery in Illinois is not only considered to be one of the most haunted cemeteries in America, but some would go so far as to say that it is one of the most haunted cemeteries in the world.

 The burial ground is tucked away in the middle of a creepy forest and looks spooky enough based only on its appearance.

 However, once you get into the ghostly tales connected to this place, you soon realize that there are even more reasons why this cemetery creeps you out.

 It was once used as a dumping ground for 1930s gangsters to leave their victims, and some of them have been seen wandering around the cemetery.